crwn-nrth-web/my-notes/content/Philosophy/Russell-on-existence-of-external-objects.md

 **Russell's view on Philosophy** = he believes philosophy's job is to rationalize our fundamental beliefs about the world.
 There is no point in critiquing those beliefs, especially since we're probably incapable of getting rid of those beliefs anyways.

-> “Philosophy should show us the hierarchy of our instinctive beliefs, beginning with those we hold most strongly… it should take care to show that, in the form in which they are finally set forth, our instinctive beliefs do not clash, but form a harmonious system.
-There can never be any reason for rejecting one instinctive belief except that it clashes with others; thus, if they are found to harmonize, the whole system becomes worthy of acceptance.”
+> “Philosophy should show us the hierarchy of our instinctive beliefs, beginning with those we hold most strongly . . . it should take care to show that, in the form in which they are finally set forth, our instinctive beliefs do not clash, but form a harmonious system.
+There can never be any reason for rejecting one instinctive belief except that it clashes with others; thus, if they are found to harmonize, the whole system becomes worthy of acceptance.” (p.
+39)
 #### Russell approach to the problem
 Russell frames the issue with two competing hypotheses:
 **Hypothesis 1** = our sense data generally derive from external objects